 The Harbour in Vigo

-With an expansion of over 20Km, the harbour in Vigo is one of the most important in the world.
-Even more, it homes the headquarters of Pescanova.
+With an expansion of over 20Km, the harbour in Vigo is one of the most important in the world, an even more, it homes the headquarters of Pescanova.
 Did you know that the construction dates back to the Roman era?

 The Harbour in Santa Cruz de Tenerife

-It is the second harbour in the Canaries with a large number of passengers, after the Harbour of Los Cristianos.
-It located in the south of the island.
-Moreover, it has a bragging reputation for having had some of the biggest transatlantic visitors in the world, such as Queen Mary II and Queen Elizabeth II- Almost nothing!
+It is the second harbour in the Canaries with a large number of passengers, after the Harbous of Los Cristianos, located in the south of the island.
+More so, it has a bragging reputation for having had some of the biggest transatlantic visitors in the world, such as Queen Mary II and Queen Elizabeth II- Almost nothing!

 The Harbour in Cartagena

-Cartagena would not be the same if it were not for its harbour that has been used by all civilizations.
-Moreover, it has passed through the city of Murcia.
-In this sense, not only is it one of the biggest commercial and industrial Spanish harbours but also the second best in the world.
-According to Seatrade Insider Cruise Awards gave it an international prize in 2012.
+Cartagena would not be the same if it were not for its harbour that has been used by all civilizations that have passed through the city of Murcia.
+In this sense, not only is it one of the biggest commercial and industrial Spanish harbours but also the second best in the world, according to Seatrade Insider Cruise Awards giving it an international prize in 2012.